Headlamp: High-intensity discharge (HID)

 High-intensity discharge lamps (HID) produce light with an electric arc rather than a glowing filament.
 The high intensity of the arc comes from metallic salts that are vaporized within the arc chamber.
 These lamps have a higher efficacy than tungsten lamps.
 Because of the increased amounts of light available from HID lamps relative to halogen bulbs, HID headlamps producing a given beam pattern can be made smaller than halogen headlamps producing a comparable beam pattern.
 Alternatively, the larger size can be retained, in which case the HID headlamp can produce a more robust beam pattern.

 Automotive HID may be generically called "xenon headlamps", though they are actually metal-halide lamps that contain xenon gas.
 The xenon gas allows the lamps to produce minimally adequate light immediately upon start, and shortens the run-up time.
 The usage of argon, as is commonly done in street lights and other stationary metal-halide lamp applications, causes lamps to take several minutes to reach their full output.

-HID lights consist of a bulb filled with a mixture of gases, such as xenon, and an electrode that generates an electrical arc to produce a high-intensity light.
-HID lights have a longer lifespan and are more energy-efficient than halogen bulbs, and they also produce a brighter, more focused beam of light, which can improve visibility while driving.

-The light from HID headlamps can exhibit a distinct bluish tint when compared with tungsten-filament headlamps.This bluish tint is due to the type of gas mixture used inside the HID bulb, typically xenon, which emits a light with a higher color temperature than a halogen bulb.
+The light from HID headlamps can exhibit a distinct bluish tint when compared with tungsten-filament headlamps.